• HOME

 Foam earplugs leave you with a complete sense of isolation; just do not use them!

 Earplugs with filters attenuate harmful noises and do not leave you with that completely deafening feeling of isolation, like the foam filters.
-Basically, the harmful wind noise—the constant noise that damages your hearing—is cut but not the sounds you need to hear.
+Basically, the harmful wind noise, the constant noise that damages your hearing, is cut but not the sounds you need to hear.
 And it is a game-changer.

 Another benefit is that I can still listen to music through my intercom system, and I can speak to a fuel pump attendant normally without taking off my helmet or screaming.
 I can hear sirens and other important sounds clearly.
-The Alpine Hearing plugs enabled me to replace my lost custom ones without having the big expense and inconvenience of getting a new set measured and moulded.
+The Alpine earplugs enabled me to replace my lost custom ones without having the big expense and inconvenience of getting a new set measured and moulded.

 The number 1 earplugs for relaxed motorcycle riding